dime-worldbank/dimeanalytics/cloud-resources/README.md

 Give a rough estimate in terms of MB, GB, TB.
-Remember that if you save both the original data and intermediate datasets in this cloud resource you should include the size of both those data sets in your estimate.
+Remember that if you save both the original data and intermediate datasets in this cloud resource you should include the size of all that data in your estimate.
 We can usually scale the size of the data storage easily, but a rough estimate is needed to decide for which type of storage is needed.
 Data storage is cheap and it is better to err